|Age when admitted:||7yrs|

 Charles Garity stayed in Tasmania with other RSC soldiers and may have worked on roads & bridges in the newly established town of Oatlands.
 I suspect he died in the early 1830s.

-As for John, I have found two possible "sightings".
+As for John, I have found one possible "sighting" in Tasmania.

 An advertisement in the Austral-Asiatic Review, Tasmanian and Australian Advertiser of Tuesday 16 February 1841, indicates that a John Garraty aged 15 absconded from an employer who he had been working for, for 3 years.
+(Presumably while living at the orphanage for much of this time.)
 I think it reasonable to think we are seeing the John Garrity born on the Chapman here given the perfect matching of his age.